I am thrilled to announce that I’ll be a champion for Tryanuary, a nation-wide campaign to encourage support for the beer industry throughout January.

 For the first time, in 2018, the campaign will be advocated by an ever-growing team of over sixty beer lovers and enthusiasts who will have exclusive access to the Tryanuary website and social media profiles (yours truly included).

 Although the campaign will be driven using the wide reaches of social media, the ultimate aim is to inspire people to show support for their local enterprises.
 I am in the middle of making some exciting plans for Tryanuary, which I can’t wait to share with you.
-In the meantime, if you’re a local business and want to get in touch about how we can work together, please drop me a message below.
+In the meantime, if you’re a local business and want to get in touch about how we can work together, please drop a comment down below.